cristianoliveira/challenges-ruby/README.md

 Past schedules must be not allowed

+# Cake Thief
+You are a renowned thief who has recently switched from stealing precious metals to stealing cakes because of the insane profit margins.
+You end up hitting the jackpot, breaking into the world's largest privately owned stock of cakes—the vault of the Queen of England.
+While Queen Elizabeth has a limited number of types of cake, she has an unlimited supply of each type.

+Each type of cake has a weight and a value, stored in tuples ↴ with two positions:

+An integer representing the weight of the cake in kilograms An integer representing the monetary value of the cake in British pounds

+You brought a duffel bag that can hold limited weight, and you want to make off with the most valuable haul possible.

 # Linked Names
 Given a list/array of names sort themsuch that each name is followed by a name which starts wth the last character of the previous name.